RossBoylan/mccli/README.md

 I recommend putting a copy of this package on your local hard drive, e.g., `Documents\mccli`.
 You can clone it from github and switch to the `repeatable` branch, or get it from an archive file.

-To ensure setup, you should
-`npm install -g colors fs fs-extra inquirer path progress shelljs single-line-log yargs` if you are on a new machine.
+To ensure setup, you should change to the top project directory, if you are not already there, and execute `npm install colors fs fs-extra inquirer path progress shelljs single-line-log yargs` if you are on a new machine.
+Simply using `npm install` should have the same effect, since it gets dependencies from `packages.json`.
 If you have a previous `mccli` installation they should all be present.

+Do not use the `-g` option to npm, since the package does not load packages from the global environment (!).

 If you are not in a python virtual environment, which is recommended, and you do not have administrative rights, you should add the `--user` option at the end of the